-Clark County has begun a master planning process to guide decisions about the future use of county-owned property at 9411 NE 94th Avenue.
-The county agreed to purchase the 120-acre site from private owners in December 2012, with the intent of encouraging job creation on a 35-acre portion of the property zoned for light industrial development.
-A 74-acre portion of the property, which encompasses the closed Leichner Landfill, will be included in the master planning process, but its redevelopment will be limited for at least 5 to 10 years because of the constraints of environmental regulations.
+Clark County has completed the first phase of the master plan that will guide decisions about the future use of county-owned property at 9411 NE 94th Ave.
+The county agreed to purchase the 120-acre site from private owners in December 2012, with the intent of encouraging job creation on a 30-acre portion of the property zoned for light industrial development.
+A 74-acre portion of the property, which encompasses the closed Leichner Landfill, will be included in the master planning process, but its redevelopment will be limited for at least five to 10 years because of the constraints of environmental regulations.

-The master plan will not determine what specific uses will develop at the site.
-Instead, the plan will provide a conceptual design identifying where buildings and roads and other infrastructure might be located to support future development.
+The county and a team of experts studied the entire 120-acre site and analyzed potential reuses, considering market demand and environmental effects.
+The master plan process did not determine what specific uses will be developed at the site.
+Instead, the plan provides a conceptual design identifying where buildings and roads and other infrastructure might be located to support future development.
 Typically, such a plan assumes a site develops in phases over several years.

 The cleanup included covering the 74-acre landfill with a layer of dirt, followed by a thick membrane liner and a second layer of dirt to keep precipitation out of the landfill.
 This process is called “capping” the landfill.
 The property owners also installed a system to control methane gases generated by decaying garbage and groundwater monitoring wells to track the amount and spread of any contamination.
 Since the mid-1990s, methane production and groundwater contamination have decreased significantly.

 The site is currently managed under a consent decree with the Washington State Department of Ecology.
 That legal document includes a deed restriction that prohibits any future use of the 74-acre capped landfill area that could breach the cap and cause additional groundwater contamination.
-The master plan will consider these constraints when determining potential future uses for the landfill portion of the property, and the constraints do not rule out some form of future public use.
+The master plan will consider these constraints when determining potential future uses for the landfill portion of the property.
+The constraints do not rule out some form of future public use.

-The master planning process will include studies analyzing land use, environmental, transportation and infrastructure needs to serve development.
-A fiscal analysis will assess the market demand for the types of businesses and uses that might locate at the site.
+The master planning process included studies analyzing land use, environmental, transportation and infrastructure needs to serve development.
+A fiscal analysis assessed the market demand for the types of businesses and uses that might locate at the site.